 Be honest about how much you want to know

 If you have a strong stomach and you’re willing to hear about the gory details, just say so.
 It can be refreshing to meet someone who wants to talk openly.
 If you’re not up for the gory details, also say so.
-“I know you’ve got a bit going on, but just let me know if you’re having a good or bad day and I will understand”.
-If someone were to utter those words to me, I may kiss them.
-At the very least give them a big bear hug.
+“I know you’ve got a bit going on but just let me know if you’re having a good or bad day and I will understand”.

 If the person you know is constantly bailing on social gatherings due to their chronic illness, don’t stop inviting them out.
 They will have a symptom-free day at some point and want to let their hair down.
 Be prepared to go until 6am if that is the case.
 It can literally be a long time between drinks.